-In preparation for this special time with God, I strongly urge you to examine your heart, and detect any unconfessed sin.
+In preparation for this special time with God, I urge you to examine your heart through prayer, and ask the Holy Spirit to reveal any unconfessed sin.
 Scripture records that God always requires His people to repent of their sins before He will hear their prayers.
 King David said:

-Come and hear, all of you who reverence the Lord, and I will tell you what he did for me: For I cried to him for help, with praises ready on my tongue.
-He would not have listened if I had not confessed my sins.
-But he listened!
-He heard my prayer!
-He paid attention to it!
+Come and listen, all you who fear God, and I will tell you what he did for me.
+For I cried out to him for help, praising him as I spoke.
+If I had not confessed the sin in my heart, the Lord would not have listened.
+But God did listen!
+He paid attention to my prayer.

-In your prayers, confess not only obvious sins, but less obvious ones as well.
-The sins of omission as well as the sins of commission experiences.
-These may be experiences leaving your first love for our Lord: worldly-mindedness, self-centeredness, spiritual indifference, and unwillingness to share your faith in Christ with others, not spending sufficient time in God's Word and in prayer, a poor relationship with your spouse, your children, your pastor, or other members of your church.
+In your prayers, confess not only the obvious sins that come to mind, but allow yourself to linger in His presence, giving Him time to show you the less obvious ones as well.
+You may want to ask God if you are experiencing any of these signs of leaving your first love: worldly-mindedness, self-centeredness, spiritual indifference, unwillingness to share your faith in Christ with others, not spending sufficient time in God's Word and in prayer, a poor relationship with your spouse, your children, your friends, or other members of your church community.

-Another great way to prepare for your fast is to practice what I call “Spiritual Breathing.”
-The concept is simple, but it has changed my own life and that of millions of others.
+Another great way to prepare for your fast is to practice what I call “spiritual breathing.”
+The concept is simple, but it has changed my own life and that of countless others.

 Although fasting is primarily a spiritual discipline, it begins in the physical realm.
 You should not fast without specific physical preparation.

 If you plan on fasting for several days, you will find it helpful to begin by eating smaller meals before you abstain altogether.
 Resist the urge to have that “last big feast” before the fast.
 Cutting down on your meals a few days before you begin the fast will signal your mind, stomach and appetite that less food is acceptable.